Transportation Policy Director

-Ratna Amin leads SPUR's work to create a high quality transportation system in San Francisco, San Jose and the Bay Area region.
-Her areas of focus include transit agencies and service, infrastructure planning and sustainable transportation.
+Ratna Amin leads SPUR's work to create a high-quality transportation system in San Francisco, Oakland, San Jose and the Bay Area region.
+She leads major research projects, collaborates with transportation agencies and civic leaders on strategy, policy and planning, and educates the public about transportation.

-Ratna has master’s degrees in city and regional planning and transportation engineering from the University of California, Berkeley and a bachelor’s degree in computer science and engineering from the University of Pennsylvania.
-She is an alumnus of the San Francisco Coro Fellows Program in Public Affairs and Teach for America.
-She has a particular interest in organizational development, civic technology, design and lean government and is trained in strategic visioning, graphic facilitation and scenario planning.
+She has master’s degrees in city and regional planning and transportation engineering from the University of California, Berkeley, and a bachelor’s degree in computer science and engineering from the University of Pennsylvania.
+Ratna is a trained visual facilitator and has completed numerous courses with the Grove Consultants.
+She is an alumnus of the San Francisco Coro Fellows Program in Public Affairs and of Teach for America.